ptrkrlsrd/Experimentor/README.md

-M# Experimentor: A C# Experimentation Library
+# Experimentor: A C# Refactoring Library

 Experimentor is a versatile C# library designed for refactoring important flows in C# applications.
 It offers a range of strategies for executing and comparing different code paths.